moffatman/media-kit/libs/android/media_kit_libs_android_video_encoders_gpl/README.md

 Copyright © 2023 & onwards, Callum Moffat <<callum@moffatman.com>>

-This project & the work under this repository is governed by GPL license that can be found in the [LICENSE](./LICENSE) file.
+This project & the work under this repository is governed by GPL3 license that can be found in the [LICENSE](./LICENSE) file.